vodpox/Terminal-Play/README.md

 # Terminal Play

-Framework for Terminal/Console/CLI/TTY/text based/whatever games (currently only for UNIX like systems).
-Right now it's in late alpha so expect to see some minor changes in API.
+Framework/game engine for terminal/console/CLI games (currently only for UNIX like systems).
+Right now it's in late alpha so expect to see some minor changes in the API.

 ## Getting Started